edx/discussions/README.md

-# discussions

-This repository is unused/dead-- it was created as a hackathon project, and has been abandoned.

-Note that this repository uses out-of-date versions of libraries that have known security issues (via requirements.txt).
-If this repository were to be used, the first step would be to update libraries to pick up security updates.
+# [ARCHIVED] Hackathon Port of Discussions to Python

+This repository has been archived and is no longer supported-- use it at your own risk.
+This repository may depend on out-of-date libraries with security issues, and security updates will not be provided.
+Pull requests against this repository will also not be merged.